 My approach is based on finding questions people ask Google and using them in my content strategy.
 This research can give a great insight into how people think and what they want to know about your niche.
 The article you’re about to read will tell you how to find these questions and how to use them to boost your content marketing efforts.

-What customer-focused strategy is
+What is a customer-focused strategy

 Simply put, customer-focused strategy means putting your customer at the core of your business.
 It’s all about creating a positive consumer experience running through the entire engagement process, at the point of sale and after the sale.

 Speaking about customer-focused content strategy, it means giving the information people want to see/need to know on your site/blog, looking at the content through your customers’ eyes.

 When creating content for your site, your customer should be your first source of advice as neither the business literature nor your successful colleagues and partners can give you as much precious information about your niche and service as your customers can.